cfpb/sbl-project/features/features.md

 - [x] As a filer, I want to view the list of FIs I’m associated with, so I know which FIs I need to file for.
 - [x] * As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
 - [x] * As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
-- [ ] [Should we move this to "Complete user profile"?]
-As a filer, I would like to know which FIs are already associated with my email domain

 #### Content requirements